 |Business Challenges||Financial Information||Glossary & Acronyms|

 The US pest control services industry includes about 12,000 establishments (single-location companies and branches of multi-location companies) with combined annual revenue of about $8 billion.
-Low growth is forecast for the next two years.
-Key drivers of demand include new home sales and commercial property occupancy rates.

 Demand is driven by home sales and the occupancy of commercial and industrial properties.
 The profitability of individual companies depends on providing good service.
 Large companies benefit from brand recognition and economies of scale in advertising, franchising or backoffice operations.
 Small companies can compete successfully because large companies have no advantage in providing good service.
-The industry is fragmented: the 50 largest firms generate less than 50 percent of industry revenue.
+The US industry is fragmented: the 50 largest firms generate less than 50 percent of industry revenue.

 PRODUCTS, OPERATIONS & TECHNOLOGY